Secularism in Bangladesh: Challenges to state religion

+Interim government

+After the fall of the Sheikh Hasina led Awami League government, the newly appointed attorney general, Mohammad Asaduzzaman, called for the removal of secularism from the constitution of Bangladesh.
+The Muhammad Yunus led interim government created a Constitutional Reform Commission which called for the removal of secularism from the constitution.

 Practice

 In 2015, the UN Special Rapporteur on freedom of religion Heiner Bielefeldt commented about the country, stating that "Secularism in Bangladesh represents a commitment, entrenched in the Constitution, to create and uphold an open and inclusive space for religious diversity, free from fear and discrimination.
-Such an ‘inclusive’ understanding of secularism requires the State authorities to take concrete action and make long-term investment in education, civil society development, minority outreach programmes and other activities".
-K. Anis Ahmed, a writer and newspaper publisher, wrote in 2021 on the occasion of the country's golden jubilee that "Bangladesh, once regarded as a country doomed by disasters, has lately turned heads with the clipped pace of its economic and social progress, especially in women’s empowerment, child and maternal health, and school enrolment.
-While Bangladesh’s development gains deserve all the praise they are receiving, an equally important and impressive victory can be found in that secularism still remains a defining, though embattled, ideal of the country".
+Such an 'inclusive' understanding of secularism requires the State authorities to take concrete action and make long-term investment in education, civil society development, minority outreach programmes and other activities".
+K. Anis Ahmed, a writer and newspaper publisher, wrote in 2021 on the occasion of the country's golden jubilee that "Bangladesh, once regarded as a country doomed by disasters, has lately turned heads with the clipped pace of its economic and social progress, especially in women's empowerment, child and maternal health, and school enrolment.
+While Bangladesh's development gains deserve all the praise they are receiving, an equally important and impressive victory can be found in that secularism still remains a defining, though embattled, ideal of the country".

 Family law

 Bangladesh continues to follow colonial era segregated family laws based on religion, which is also the case in India and Pakistan.
 According to Arpeeta Shams Mizan of the Law Faculty in the University of Dhaka, "In Bangladesh, family law equals to religious law.
 Almost all marriages (be it Bangalee or indigenous) are intra-religious, homogenous, and conducted following the religious norms and customs.
-The only law allowing 'civil marriage', i.e. interreligious marriage is the age old Special Marriage Act 1872, which contains a blatantly unconstitutional provision.
+The only law allowing 'civil marriage', i.e. interreligious marriage is the age old Special Marriage Act, 1872, which contains a blatantly unconstitutional provision.
 Section 2 of this Act totally bars a Muslim, a Hindu, a Buddhist and a Christian to opt for interreligious marriage.
 In practice, the provision has translated in parties making an affidavit before a notary denouncing their faith and claiming that they do not follow any particular religion.
 While freedom of religion is a fundamental right under the Bangladeshi Constitution, and while as per the Committee on Civil and Political Rights this right to freedom of thought, conscience and religion implies that marriage laws of each State should provide for the possibility of both religious and civil marriages; the 1872 Act offers right to marry at the cost of foregoing freedom of religion".